erika-tyagi/clustering-nhanes/process-raw-data/README.md

-# Data Processing Steps:
+# Data Processing

-1. We downloaded the raw NHANES survey data (using the Python package [NHANES-Downloader](https://github.com/mrwyattii/NHANES-Downloader).
-This yielded raw (.json and .xpt) data, along with .csv data for nine surveys:
+We downloaded the raw NHANES survey data (using the Python package [NHANES-Downloader](https://github.com/mrwyattii/NHANES-Downloader).
+This yielded raw (JSON and XPT) data, along with CSV data for nine surveys:
 * 1999 - 2000
 * 2001 - 2002
 * 2003 - 2004